vincentchachere/osticket-prereqs/README.md

 ### 15. ) Login

-- Righ-Click: Remote Desktop Account
+- Righ-Click: Your Remote Desktop Account

 - Click: `Connect`

 - `Username:` vincentchachere (whatever you typed in st the beginnning of Part B: Step 9)

-- `Password:` MyPassword (whatever you typed in st the beginnning of Part B: Step 9)
+- `Password:` *YourPassword* (whatever you typed in st the beginnning of Part B: Step 9)

 - Click: `Continue`